Yuxi–Mohan railway

-The Yuxi–Mohan railway or Yumo railway (玉磨铁路 (Yùmó tiělù)), is the Chinese section of the Lao–China Railway (LCR) in Yunnan Province of southwest China.
+The Yuxi–Mohan railway or Yumo railway (玉磨铁路 (Yùmó tiělù)), is a Chinese section of the Lao–China Railway (LCR) in Yunnan Province of southwest China.
 The line runs 503.9 km from Yuxi in central Yunnan to Mohan, a town in Mengla County on the border with Laos in the Xishuangbanna Dai Autonomous Prefecture of southern Yunnan.
 The Yumo railway is designed to "provide efficient, safe, low-carbon, affordable, railway transport" within Yunnan Province.

 Branching from the existing Kunming–Yuxi–Hekou railway at Yuxi and connecting directly to the Boten–Vientiane railway on the Laotian side, the Yumo railway is a part of the Kunming–Singapore railway and will eventually carry traffic across the Greater Mekong Subregion.